Published on May 11th, 2016 | by Ozlem Avcioglu0

 Best Safari Destinations in Africa

 The best time to visit Africa and wildlife parks is from May to September.
 This is the dry season and animals congregate around waterholes and rivers.
 May and September are wonderful because it is less cold and, especially in September, the wildlife viewing is excellent, when the lack of grass and foliage increases visibility, and the animals and birds are forced to congregate around limited water sources.
-I have chosen the Best Safari destination for the upcoming months
+I have chosen the Best tanzania safari tours for the upcoming months, and for this using the best backpack to travel as the tortuga setout you can get online.

 Chobe National Park, Botswana